Agoric/documentation/main/getting-started/deploying.md

 `ag-solo` communicates with either a locally running or remote chain.
 The local process has a `home` object, which contains references to services on-chain, including `zoe`, the default `registry`, and an application user's `wallet`.
-Developers can use these service references to call their associated API commands.
+Developers can use these service references to call the service's associated API commands.

 Deploying to the chain first uploads the bundled contract source code to the local Agoric process (`ag-solo`).
 The deployment script then uses the `home` object to access `zoe` which installs the code on chain.